Delboy/DryDrops/README.md

 ### Colour Scheme

-- I wanted the color scheme to be similar to the color of dark ales and wines to fit in with the site's theme, so the main color I chose was a dark reddish-brown, along with a lighter shade and a couple more neutral tones to balance it out.
+- I wanted the colour scheme to be similar to the colour of dark ales and wines to fit in with the site's theme, so the main colour I chose was a dark reddish-brown, along with a lighter shade and a couple more neutral tones to balance it out.

  ![Colour Scheme](assets/images/colour-scheme.png)